LiliumOS/Lilium-Old/docs/Signals.md

 *: Signal is unblockable, and then default behaviour cannot be changed.

 **: SIGTRAP is intercepted by the active Debugger for the thread, if any.
-If a debugger intercepts the signal, it is not delivered to the thread.
+If a debugger intercepts the signal, it is not delivered to the thread, but the thread is instead SUSPENDED.

 SIGWINCH is not specified by POSIX.